abdelrahman-1111/Crowd-Funding-console-app/README.md

 # Croud Funding Console App
-This a console app coded using python for collecting a fundraise by letting the users create their projects and set their target and of course this is after the user register or sign in using his email and password.
+This is a console app coded using Python for collecting funds by letting the users create their projects and set their target.
+Of course, this is after the user registers or signs in using his email and password.

-##Important notes
+## Important Notes

-* The input data must be entered in the right formate
+*The input data must be entered in the right format.

-* All the data are saved in text files
+*All the data is saved in text files.

-* The target of the project must not exceed 25000
+*The target of the project must not exceed 25000.